WE ARE HERE FOR YOU!

 Medical and Behavioral Health Services – OPEN

-NEW!
-Our medical and behavioral health care teams at our healthcenters are now providing telehealth phone appointments!Learn About Telehealth
+Our medical and behavioral health care teams at our health centers are now providing video, phone, and in-person appointments!Learn About Telehealth

 PLEASE NOTE: Patients at Geiger Gibson will go to Daniel Driscoll – Neponset Health Center, located at 398 Neponset Avenue, Dorchester, for urgent and essential in-person appointments.

 To make an appointment, please call your health center location.

 IMPORTANT!
 We are only able to provide a video or phone appointment if you are in Massachusetts.
 If you will be in another state for a video or phone appointment, we are unable to offer care at this time.

 PLEASE CALL BEFORE YOU COME TO A HEALTH CENTER if you have any of the following symptoms – fever, breathing difficulties, cough.